 Official Hours of Opening: 6 AM to 5 PM

-How to Get to Borobudur Temple
+How to Visit Borobudur

 Once you’ve parked walk across the street and through the car and bus parking lot.
 You’ll eventually see the entrance you foreign visitors will purchase their tickets at the ticket office to the left.